-Farmer era ends as US tycoon acquires Hibernian FC
+Farmer era ends as US tycoon acquires Hibernian

 Hibernian Football Club has been sold to US-based business tycoon Ronald Gordon who made his fortune in American broadcasting.